hi5/pAHKlight/readme.md

 The pAHKlight script is short and the format for the "package database" is kept very simple so even a novice user should be able to update (both the script and) the database.
-This will hopefully ensure that both the pAHKlight script and database are kept up to date by posting new additions for the database on the forum or pull requests on Github.
+This will hopefully ensure that is kept up to date by posting new additions for the database on the forum or pull requests on Github.

 Once you have found a "package" of interest visit the source or discussion page for more detailed information and (usually) instructions how install and apply the "package".